tomtom28/HackRUSpring2017/README.md

 Note that the cruly brackets are not to be copied, they are there as a visual cue to paste your info there.
 The twilio phone number and your phone number should be in the `+18001231234` format.

+You can run `heroku config` to check if all your enivornmental variables are set.